snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 [![Screenshot that shows PAT screen for GitHub.](media/github-connector/GitHub-personal-access-token.png)](media/github-connector/GitHub-personal-access-token.png#lightbox)

 Use your personal access token in place of a password.
-The repositories available for indexing depends on the access granted by your token.
+The repositories available for indexing depend on the access granted by your token.

 ## Custom Setup